 One of the other options on the Passwords menu is called Security Recommendations.
 Here you can see a list of your passwords that are duplicated across different sites, as well as those passwords that have appeared in various data leaks.

 If you tap on one of the passwords listed there you can see whether it was part of a data leak, or if you are using the same password on other sites, which could be a potential problem as well.
+Along with the convenience of learning how to save passwords on iPhone 13, these added security measures can be really helpful.

-many times if you are creating a new iPhone password for a new account on a website then you will be suggested password options that you can take advantage of.
+Many times if you are creating a new iPhone password for a new account on a website then you will be suggested password options that you can take advantage of.
 These usually offer strong password suggestions, and are almost always going ot be different than any of your existing passwords.
 Plus you won’t need to worry about entering these saved passwords manually, as the Autofill feature should be entering them automatically.

 Note that when you sign into the Passwords menu on your iPhone 13 you will need to pass Face ID to view the stored information, assuming that you have Face ID set up on your device.